Bánh Cuốn / Bánh Ướt (Vietnamese Steamed Rice Rolls)

 Acommpaniments

-• Garnish: blanched bean sprouts, cucumber (cut into matchsticks), Thai basil, cilantro, or Vietnamese coriander (rau răm).
+• Vietnamese Herbs & Veggies – Blanched bean sprouts, cucumber matchsticks, Thai basil, cilantro, or Vietnamese coriander (rau răm) if you can get your hands on it.

 Instructions